 Standard ticket prices will be £6 for every cinema showing on Monday, Tuesday, Wednesday, Thursday, and showings on Friday before 17:00, and weekend prices will be £8.40 for adults and £7.20 for concessions, Event Cinema tickets will be £16, with the exception of those for the Met Opera which will be £19.

 How much extra are tickets for 3D showings?

 A ticket for a 3D showing is £2 extra.
 If you don’t bring your own 3D glasses, you will also need to purchase a pair for £1, to be able to watch the film.

 I’ve forgotten my re-usable 3D glasses.
 How much does a new pair cost?

 3D glasses are on sale for £1.
 Please re-use your glasses to reduce our reliance on landfill and care for the environment.

 Do I need to bring identification to purchase a concessionary ticket FOR CINEMA OR THEATRE?

 You may be required to present identification to purchase a concessionary ticket.
-Concessionary tickets are valid for customers aged 60 and over, children under the age of 16, and students in further education (University/College) or upon receipt of a NUS card.
+Concessionary tickets are valid for customers aged 60 and over, children under the age of 16, and students in further education (University/College) upon receipt of a valid NUS card.

 I have a free pass.
 When can I use it?